How to Pass the Train Driver ATAVT Test

 How many scenes are in the ATAVT?

-How long does the ATAVT take?
+How long does the ATAVT take in total?

 Can I retake the ATAVT if I fail?